 The fuzz by itself can produce a wide range of tones from every fuzz era thanks to the Tone knob and a Mid toggle that pushes the mid frequencies for a more punchy tone.
 The high octave can be activated manually via the Up toggle switch, which engages a pair of diodes that recreate the octave doubling effect reminiscent of the vintage octave-up fuzzes like the Octavia or Super-Fuzz.

 The cool feature of the left footswitch is that it allows you to switch between an octave down and octave up fuzz sounds if the Up toggle is engaged (if it’s not, you’ll just get the regular fuzz.
 The octave down effect can get really cavernous with two Sub knobs, respectively one and two octaves below the signal.
-A Dry knob helps you dial in their amount to taste.
+A Dry knob helps you dial in the clean signal to taste.

 The filter circuit can be controlled by Cutoff and Resonance knobs. with the first one also linkable via an expression pedal (or CV) using the dedicated rear jack.
 The filter works combined with the Fuzz when the filter toggle switch is positioned downwards.